Helena Ndume: Early life and education

-Helena Ndume was born in Tsumeb, Oshikoto Region.
-She studied life medicine in Germany, before returning to Namibia in 1989 to complete a medical internship.
-She later returned to Germany, to specialise in ophthalmology at the University of Leipzig.
+Ndume was born in Tsumeb, Oshikoto Region in 1960.
+She studied medicine in University of Leipzig, before returning to Namibia in 1989 to complete a medical internship.
+She later returned to Germany, to specialise in ophthalmology at the University of Saarland.

-She is married, and has one son.

 Work in Namibia

 In 1995, Ndume was introduced to Surgical Eye Expeditions International, and set about starting a project in Namibia.
 In August 1997, the first eye camp was held at Rundu, Kavango Region.
 Currently, four or five eye camps are held each year in different locations.

 Work with the Namibia Red Cross Society

 For six years, from 2001 to 2007, Ndume was vice chairperson of the Namibia Red Cross Society.
 In 2009, she was honoured with a humanitarian award by the NRCS for her work in restoring sight to those blinded by cataracts.

 Work with SEE International

 Ndume has volunteered with sight-restoring nonprofit SEE International since 1995.
 Since then, SEE International and Ndume have collaborated to hold free week-long eye clinics in Namibia, typically twice every year.
 These clinics provide free eye surgeries for approximately 300 impoverished men, women, and children.